Vehicle Crossing Permit

 Why do I need a Vehicle Crossing Permit?

-An Authorised Officer will conduct inspections for the duration of the permit to monitor compliance with the permit and any associated conditions, check that public safety is not impacted by the works and to ensure that any damage is repaired and paid for.
+An Authorised Officer will conduct inspections for the duration of the permit to monitor compliance with the permit and any associated conditions, to check that public safety is not impacted by the works and to ensure that any damage is repaired and paid for.

 Do I need any other Permits or Approvals?